Understanding Post-Training Structural Changes in Large Language Models: Introduction

 In this work, we present a systematic study on how post-training affects the parameter space of LLMs.
-Specifically, we focus on two token-level supervised post-training methods: \textbf{instruction tuning} and \textbf{Long-CoT distillation}\footnote{For clarity and ease of reading, \textit{post-training} hereafter refers to both \textit{instruction tuning} and \textit{Long-CoT distillation} in the following sections unless otherwise specified.}.
+Specifically, we focus on two supervised post-training methods: \textbf{instruction tuning} and \textbf{Long-CoT distillation}\footnote{For clarity and ease of reading, \textit{post-training} hereafter refers to both \textit{instruction tuning} and \textit{Long-CoT distillation} in the following sections unless otherwise specified.}.
 These methods underpin essential capabilities like instruction-following and reasoning, forming the basis for more advanced alignment techniques.
-To examine the structural impact of post-training, we analyze weight matrices using singular value decomposition (SVD). \textbf{SVD decomposes each matrix into orthogonal subspaces with distinct scaling factors, thereby reducing complex weight structures into three mathematically interpretable components for systematic analysis, making the underlying geometry of large model parameters more transparent and interpretable.} We apply this framework to the weight matrices within the Self-Attention modules and Feed-Forward Networks of publicly available models, and categorize models into three types: \textsc{base} models (e.g., \textit{Qwen2.5-Math-1.5B} \citep{qwen2025qwen25technicalreport}), \textsc{instruct} models (obtained through instruction tuning), and \textsc{reasoning} models (trained via long-CoT distillation, such as \textit{DeepSeek R1-Distill-Qwen-1.5B} \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}).
+To examine the structural impact of post-training, we leverage Singular Value Decomposition (SVD) to project the high-dimensional weight matrices into a set of orthogonal subspaces.
+By disentangling complex parameter structures into interpretable geometric components, this spectral perspective allows us to isolate and quantify the specific directional shifts and scaling variations induced by different post-training regimes.
+We apply this framework to the weight matrices within the Self-Attention modules and Feed-Forward Networks of publicly available models, and categorize models into three types: \textsc{base} models (e.g., \textit{Qwen2.5-Math-1.5B} \cite{qwen2025qwen25technicalreport}), \textsc{instruct} models (trained via instruction tuning), and \textsc{reasoning} models (trained via long-CoT distillation).
 The latter two are collectively referred to as \textsc{post} models.
 This categorization enables systematic comparison of parameter space structural changes induced by different post-training methods.